orangepi-xunlong/rk-rootfs-build/README.md

 # rk-rootfs-build
-Deb packages for rk3399 gpu and vpu
+Deb packages for gpu and vpu.